 Wrap Ups use a deck of plastic cards and a simple piece of string to practice memorization of math facts.
 Wonderful for hands-on learners and self-correcting, your child can strengthen basic arithmetic skills without any help from you.

-While none of us want to spend every minute of our day in scheduled learning, carschooling can help make drive time pass more quickly and with a few more smiles.
-If you find yourself lamenting time lost to errands and extracurricular activities, you might want to give school in the car a try!
+While none of us want to spend every minute of our day or our vacation in scheduled learning, carschooling can help make drive time pass more quickly and with a few more smiles.
+If you find yourself lamenting time lost to driving, you might want to give learning in the car a try!